exercism/problem-specifications/README.md

 ## Automated Tests

-The only thing that we're testing at the moment, is whether or not shared test data is valid json.
+The only thing that we're testing at the moment, is whether or not `canonical-data.json` is valid json.

 If you want to run this before you commit, you will need to install